Cumulative Effects Framework

 - Better information for durable and transparent decisions

-For more information on the science-based tools required to make informed decisions see Integrated Resource Monitoring.
+For more information on the science-based tools to help make informed decisions see Integrated Resource Monitoring.

 Meaningful engagement with external audiences is vital for the successful implementation of the cumulative effects framework.
 We are engaging and collaborating with First Nations, resource industries, environmental non-government organizations and other stakeholders to make the framework better.
 For more information see our engagement webpage Get Involved.